osmosis-labs/osmosis/docs/integrate/airdrops.md

 osmosisd export 2138101 > state_export.json
 ```

-This process may take 15 minutes or more.
+This process may take 30 minutes or more.

 ::: warning NOTE
 Some cosmos sdk versions write to STDERR instead of STDOUT.
 If the above command does not work for you, try to replace the > with 2>
+As of this writing, v5 and later will require 2> while anything before v5 will just use >
 :::